 4

-Credential issuance & on-chain anchoring
+Credential issuance & immutable audit anchoring

 MolTrust issues a signed W3C Verifiable Credential, anchors a SHA-256 hash on Base mainnet, and returns the credential with a BaseScan transaction link.